Sierra-Alpha/desert/docs/project-report.md

-As a matter of keeping the environments as fresh as possible across different hosts a third party software called gitwatch (see the [readme](../readme.md/features) for details) which automatically watches the config files and pushes them to github so at next login the environment is refreshed with the latest developments hosted on github.
-The idea is to be able to get up from one machine after exiting the programs running and start the system on another machine and be presented with exactly the same environment you finished with on the last machine.
+As a matter of keeping the environments as fresh as possible across different hosts a third party software called gitwatch (see the [readme](../readme.md#features) for details) was used.
+Gitwatch automatically watches the config files and pushes them to github so at next login the environment is refreshed with the latest developments hosted on github.
+The idea is to be able to get up from one machine and start the system on another machine and be presented with exactly the same environment you finished with on the last machine.

 The results of this work are known as [wakahiki](../readme.md#wakahiki) Te Reo